Battle of Bysjön: Background

-Preparing for battle
+Prelude

 The redoubt at Morast was captured quickly on 18 November without losses on either side.
 The commandant and crew were taken prisoner.
 The Norwegians remained at Morast until mid-December.
 The Swedish side took advantage of this time by felling trees across roads, to hinder the approaching soldiers.
 The winter road over the frozen Lake Bysjön was obstructed by cutting up the ice across the lake between the villages By and Vittensten.
 The sawn ice was used to build a breastwork, giving the Swedes a strong defensive position.
 The defense was led by Captain Lorentz Hansson of the Närke-Värmland Regiment.

 On 17 December the Norwegian force left Morast and marched south to Eda church, making camp at Hammar on the north shore of Lake Bysjön.
 On 19 December Norwegian infantry marched out on the ice while the cavalry attempted to get around both sides of the lake.
 Skirmishes took place throughout the day both at the felled trees and on the ice.
 With minor losses on either side, the Norwegians fell back when darkness fell.